33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Stroll through Pile Gate.

-It’s pretty hard to skip Pile Gate on your list of fun things to do in Dubrovnik, as it is the main entrance to the Old Town–but it’s still worth slowing down to take a look at!
+It’s pretty hard to skip Pile Gate on your list of fun things to do in Dubrovnik, as it is the main entrance to the Old Town… but it’s still worth slowing down to take a look at!

 READ NEXT

-Croatia Travel Budget: Is Croatia Expensive?
+Croatia Travel Budget: Exactly What Our Croatia Trip Cost

 Once, you would cross a wooden drawbridge suspended over a moat to reach Pile Gate, but those days are long gone.